 When you enrol in Production Insurance, you are guaranteed a level of production based on your yield history and the level of coverage you choose.
 A claim may be paid if an insured peril causes your yield to fall below your guaranteed value.

-The fruit tree rider gives you additional protection if your apple trees die as a result of one or more of these insured perils:
+Fruit tree rider coverage gives you additional protection if your apple trees die as a result of one or more insured perils.

 Calculating your coverage and claims